3

 Lots of redundancy all around… ::smh::

-Before getting into our First Place winner, I have to confess up front that I bear some responsibility for any continued longevity this provision now has — I alphabetized the original and removed some of its duplicate listings.5 :beatup:
+Before getting into our First Place winner, I have to confess up front that I bear some responsibility for any continued longevity this provision now has — I alphabetized the original and removed some of its duplicate listings. ((Meaning the original was even worse, if you can imagine that…)) :beatup:

 First Place: